acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 {:.output}

 What is going on?
-Modern compilers should be smart enough to figure out how to maximize the performance, right?
+A modern compiler should be smart enough to maximize the performance, right?

-Modern CPUs are fast, and main memory access is relatively slow.
-This can be a huge processing bottleneck because CPU will idle for many cycles waiting for the data.
+While modern CPUs are fast, main memory access is relatively slow.
+This can lead to a major bottleneck in processing, as the CPU will remain idle while waiting for the data.
 As a compromise, CPU manufacturers add some fast memory on the CPU chip.
 This memory is called CPU cache.
 Cache organization is fairly complex, with several cache levels differing in the access time.

-When we want to loop through an array, the first access would go to memory to fetch data, and this is a very slow operation.
+When we want to loop through an array, the first access would go to main memory to fetch data, and this is a very slow operation.
 To deal with this bottleneck upon the first access to the array instead of grabbing just one element CPU grabs a large chunk of data and puts it into the cache.
 The next time the CPU needs some data it first looks in the cache.

-if we organize our computations such that once a chunk of data is fetched into the cache all that data is used in the computation before a different line is fetched, our program will run a lot faster than if CPU will keep fetching  data from different parts of memory.
+If we organize our computations so that once our program fetches a chunk of data into the cache, all of that data is used prior to the next chunk being fetched, we will be able to run our program much faster than if the CPU was continually fetching data from different parts of memory.
 This is called data locality.

-Taking advantage from cache is possible only if an array we are looping through is stored sequentially as contiguous memory block.
+In order to take advantage of CPU cache, an array we are looping through must be stored sequentially as a contiguous memory block.

 C/C++ compiler stores static matrices in row-major order.
 Although we did not use static array, we stored our matrix in the same way.
 So if our inner loop iterates through elements of a row as shown in the diagram below, then a chunk of a row  will be loaded into cache upon the first access.